scikit-learn-contrib/denmune-clustering-algorithm/README.md

 DenMune a clustering algorithm that can find clusters of arbitrary size, shapes and densities in two-dimensions.
 Higher dimensions are first reduced to 2-D using the t-sne.
 The algorithm relies on a single parameter K (the number of nearest neighbors).
 The results show the superiority of DenMune.
-Enjoy the simplicty but the power of DenMune.
+Enjoy the simplicity but the power of DenMune.

 [![BSD 3-Clause “New” or “Revised” License](https://img.shields.io/badge/pypi-v0.0.3.9-blue "pypi repository")](https://pypi.org/project/denmune/)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/egy1st/denmune-clustering-algorithm/HEAD)